gbxyz/rdnsd2/README.md

 - Domains DOMAINS

-    Example: none
+    Default: none

     Rather than specifying a list of nameservers, you can provide a list of domains instead.
-For each domain, rdnsd will query for SRV records for \_dns.\_udp under the domain and use the target of any SRV records returned.
+For each domain, rdnsd will query for SRV records for \_dns.\_udp under the domain and use the targets of any SRV records returned.

 # OBTAINING STATISTICS